vincenzocoia/copsupp/issues.md

 	* Or, check the suite of packages for this purpose on [this page](https://cran.r-project.org/web/views/NumericalMathematics.html) of CRAN task view.

 17. Instead of making flipped copulas by appending "u", "v", and "r", perhaps make functionals like `pcopu()` and `qcondcopu()` that take a function (like `pfrk()` and `qcondgum()`) and returns the same type of function, but flipped accordingly.
 This way, when defining their own, people don't have to make these flipped versions.
 Also, it makes programming easier.

+18. Make documentation `rvine.object()` that describes the "rvine" object and explains how to look at it.
+Should first look at the purpose of such documentation.
+For an example, see
+`rqss.object()` in {quantreg}.